Argentina health workers reject wage offer, keep road blockades at Vaca Muerta shale deposit

 Workers in the region are demanding higher wages amid a fierce second wave of the country’s COVID-19 epidemic.
 They include hospital orderlies, maids, nurses and doctors who have erected some 25 roadblocks around the town of Anelo, in Neuquén province, about 1,000 km south-west of Buenos Aires.

-Other companies operating in the area include Shell (RDSa.L), Vista Oil (VIST.BA) and Pan American Energy.
+Other companies operating in the area include Shell, Vista Oil and Pan American Energy.

 Local media have reported long lines at gas stations, while fuel-hauling trucks are being prevented from entering production areas.
 Vaca Muerta workers have been arriving at the site by helicopter, the TN news channel said.